docwarems/jmc-tutorial/docs/README.md

 Open the allocator_before.jfr recording in the 04_JFR_GC project.
 Switch to the Mission Control perspective (if in Eclipse).
-Note that in JMC 6.0, the Automated Analysis doesn’t really show a clear signal here (it will in JMC 6.1).
+Note that in JMC 6.0, the Automated Analysis doesn't really show a clear signal here (it will in JMC 6.1).
 Instead, go to the Garbage Collections page.

 In this page you can see many important aspects about each and every garbage